Jonathan Cash

-Jonathan Cash (born December 19, 1980) is an American professional stock car racing driver who competes in the SMART Modified Tour, driving for Sadler-Stanley Racing.
+Jonathan Cash (born December 19, 1980) is an American professional stock car racing driver who competes in the SMART Modified Tour, driving for Hill Enterprises, having previously driven for Sadler-Stanley Racing.
 He previously competed in the NASCAR Busch East Series.

+Before the 2026 season, Cash competed in Kaulig Racing's "Race For the Seat", competing against 14 other drivers to try to win a full-season ride in the team's No. 14 truck.

 Cash has also competed in the now defunct X-1R Pro Cup Series, the Southeast Limited Late Model Series, the Virginia Late Model Triple Crown Series, and the Dirty Dozen Series.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)